 Easy to create

 It took me two minutes to create my word cloud with this free tool.
 The word clouds highlighted the words Pierre, Prince, Natasha, one, now and Andrew.
-At this point I should disclose that I didn’t actually read War and Peace.
-For the purpose of this analysis that’s a good thing because I’m looking at the data with fresh eyes.
-If you read the novel, it means you can make judgements on the accuracy of the analysis.
+At this point, I should disclose that I didn’t actually read War and Peace.
+For the purpose of this analysis, that’s a good thing because I’m looking at the data with fresh eyes.
+If you read the novel, it’ll be easier for you to judge the accuracy of the analysis.

-I went further and uploaded the whole novel into Keatext.
-That’s 555k+ words, which took about 25 minutes to analyze.
+I went further and uploaded the whole novel into Keatext, the AI-powered text analytics for feedback interpretation.
+It took about 25 minutes to analyze the 555k+ words.
 Not bad, considering it takes people months to read.
-Our AI is trained in CX conversational text such as open ended survey answers and reviews, but it still did well processing literature.
+Keatext AI is trained in customer experience conversational text such as open ended survey answers and reviews, but it still did well processing literature.

 Let’s have a look at the top topic results from Keatext:

 Even for its basic function of highlighting the most common topic, word cloud failed.
-The top word “man” was barely visible in all the versions of the word clouds above.
+The top word man was barely visible in all the versions of the word clouds above.
 On the contrary, Keatext’s ability to bundle similar terms resulted on the automatic grouping of man and men, highlighting the term man as highly relevant.
-With the simple word cloud you can miss important information.
+With the simple word cloud, you can miss important information like this one.

 Lack of Context

-I was intrigued when I saw Keatext displayed “prince andrew” as one topic.
-Based on the word cloud we could have thought that Pierre is the prince since they are roughly the same size.
-Being a CX trained AI, Keatext showed me the relation between those two words right away, providing the necessary context.
+I was intrigued when I saw Keatext displayed Prince Andrew as one topic.
+Based on the word cloud, I could have inferred that Pierre is the prince since these two words are roughly the same size.
+However, being a CX trained AI, Keatext showed me the relation between those two words right away, providing the necessary context.

-Another feature is the sentiment analysis.
-I remember reading on the Wiki that none of the characters are heroes or villains.
-This comes out in their overview, with Natasha being quite balanced, but Pierre and Andrew with slightly more negative mentions.
+In addition to providing context, Keatext includes a sentiment analysis feature.
+In Keatext analysis I could see that Natasha is quite balanced, but Pierre and Andrew are slightly more negative.
 When you look at the way they are described, they come across as real people.
 Here are some bubble chart outputs directly from Keatext: